ObsidianLabs/algorand-tutorial/tutorial-2.md

   <img src="./screenshots/main.png" width="720px">
 </p>

 Press the hammer button in the toolbar (at the top of the file tree) to initiate the compilation process.
 PyTeal compiler will interpret and convert the `.py` file to `.teal` format.
 TEAL compiler will further compile it into a `.tok` binary and a `.addr` file that contains the address of the contract.
 In Algorand it doesn't require deployment right after compilation.
 You can directly deposit tokens to the smart contract using the address in the `.addr` file as the recipient.
-The `.tok` binary is only needed when you want to execute the contract program, for example in a withdrawal transaction.
+The `.tok` binary is only needed when you execute the contract program.

 ### Execution